The double bottom pattern is a bullish reversal chart pattern that occurs at the end of a downtrend and signals a possible trend reversal.

 - The double bottom pattern is a bearish momentum reversal that looks like the letter W

-- To identify the double bottom formation, you need to see three main elements: first low, second low, and a clear neckline
+- To identify the double bottom formation, you need to see three main elements: a low with a previous low before it, and a clear neckline.

 - The double bottom formation is more effective at the end of a strong downtrend rather than in a ranging market